-In DDD, when we start mapping the business domain into objects we have to identify it's relation to each other on a wide scope, at start we identify them as a big and indivisible context to have a clear view of it's relationships.
+In DDD, when we start mapping the business domain into objects, we have to identify their relation to each other on a wide scope, at start we identify them as a big and indivisible context to have a clear view of its relationships.

-A domain object might belong to multiple bounded context, but on each of them will have a different set of attributes that are only relevant to the context they are within.
+A domain object might belong to multiple bounded contexts, but on each of them will have a different set of attributes that are only relevant to the context they are within.

 In some cases, a domain object might change it's name to make more sense within the context it is located.

 Example: A property management business might have a person as a customer for the business, but when the person is in the context of a rental department, you are a tenant on their respective, even though you are a customer in other context of the business.
 For more information see Bounded Context, by Martin Fowler

 An entity is a domain object that represents a thread of continuity, it is a business object that has an unique identity even though their attributes are the same, an identity makes the object unique, that means two objects with same attribute values are not considered the same.

 Because entities are not defined by it's attributes, all the attributes might change, but the identity keeps the same.

 Example: Two people with same name (John Smith) and born on same day may have the same attributes but in respect to the system they are independent domain objects.
 When a person get married, they might change their names, but the identity stay the same.

 Value Objects are domain objects that does not have a conceptual identity within the context, they are just needed for it's attributes and two object with same attributes should be considered the same.

 In some scenarios, we might have value objects representing entities in other contexts, these value objects will likely have ids as attributes, even though they have unique ids they should still be values objects because they are not a primary object within the bounded context and are just representing external dependencies.